-Blood in the urine is often caused by infection, inflammation, or injury of the urinary tract (kidneys, ureters, bladder and urethra).
+Blood in urine causes often include infection, inflammation, or injury of the urinary tract (kidneys, ureters, bladder and urethra).
+Blood in the urine can occur in all age groups and populations, and it may or may not occur with additional symptoms.
 In adults over 35, new-onset hematuria heralds a significant risk of undetected cancer.

-In some cases, abnormal urine color can be mistaken for blood.
-In women, blood from the vagina can be mistaken for blood in the urine.
-In men, prostate problems can lead to blood in the semen, which can also be mistaken for blood in the urine.
-In addition, certain laxatives and foods can cause the urine to change color.
-If you can’t attribute the change in color to a medication or something in your diet, abnormal urine color should be evaluated in a medical setting.
-Blood in the urine can occur in all age groups and populations, and it may or may not occur with additional symptoms.
+Sometimes, it is easy to mistake abnormally colored urine with blood from other sources.
+Women may confuse blood from the vagina for blood in the urine.
+In men, prostate problems can lead to bleeding, which they can mistake for blood in the urine.
+In addition, certain laxatives, medications and foods can cause the urine to change color.
+If you can’t attribute the change in urine color to a medication or something in your diet, see your doctor.

 What other symptoms might occur with blood in urine?

+Blood in urine with no pain is common, but infections and passing clots can be painful.
 Blood in the urine may be accompanied by other symptoms, depending on the underlying disease, disorder or condition:

-Back or flank pain
+- Back or flank pain

-Frequent nighttime urination
+- Frequent nighttime urination

-Serious symptoms that might indicate a life-threatening condition:
+Serious symptoms that might indicate a life-threatening condition

 In some cases, blood in the urine can occur with other symptoms that might indicate a serious or life-threatening condition that should be immediately evaluated in an emergency setting.

 What causes blood in urine?

-Urinary tract causes of blood in urine:
+Urinary tract causes of blood in urine

 Causes of blood in urine related to the urinary tract include:

-Foreign body in the urethra
+- Foreign body in the urethra

-Sexually transmitted disease
+- Sexually transmitted disease

-Other causes of blood in urine:
+Other causes of blood in urine

 Blood in urine can be caused by medications and conditions including:

-Hemorrhagic fever (viral infection)
+- Hemorrhagic fever (viral infection)

-Kidney blood vessel clot
+- Kidney blood vessel clot

-Leukemia (cancer of the blood or bone marrow)
+- Leukemia (cancer of the blood or bone marrow)

 - Sickle cell disease or trait

-Tuberculosis of the kidney
+- Tuberculosis of the kidney

 - Von Willebrand’s disease (a hereditary bleeding disorder)

-Serious or life-threatening causes of blood in urine:
+Serious or life-threatening causes of blood in urine

 In some cases, blood in urine may accompany a serious or life-threatening condition, including: